gitaroktato/gcode-retraction-changer/README.md

 # gcode Retraction Changer
-**Don't forget to star the repository if you find the application useful.
+**Don't forget to star the repository if you think the application is useful.
 This will help others finding it as well**

 Changes retraction distance and speed from a specific layer gradually, because Cura is unable to do so.
 The goal is to save material during stringing tets by doing only a single test.